• Skip to primary navigation

 How Temperature Affects Fermentation of Sauerkraut

-A temperature range of 65-72° Fahrenheit (18–22° Celsius) is ideal for fermenting vegetables including cabbage.
+A temperature range of 65-72° Fahrenheit (18–22° Celsius) is ideal for fermenting vegetables, including cabbage.
 And if you can keep the average temperature within 5° Fahrenheit (3° Celsius), even better.

-If temperatures are warmer than 72, then try fermenting for a shorter period.
+If temperatures are warmer than 72, try fermenting for a shorter period.
 Likewise, if temperatures are cooler, it will take longer for the sauerkraut to ferment.

 Veggies that ferment under warm conditions can turn soft and slimy; under cooler temps (60°-70°/15°-20°C), they stay crisp.